 You are not required to pay the debt simply because a collection agency contacts you.
 Do not make any payment on the debt, as doing so could reset the statute of limitations, depending on your state’s law, thus allowing the creditor to take legal action against you for this old debt.
 A collection agency’s contacting you does not necessarily mean that you are legally obligated to pay the debt, nor does it mean that this 12-year-old account will reappear on your spouse’s credit report.

-You are correct that most items can only appear on your credit report for seven years, while certain types of records, such a bankruptcy filings, are reported for ten years as mentioned above.
+Most items can appear on your credit report for 7 years, while certain types of records, such a bankruptcy filings, are reported for 10 years.

 Since the deficiency balance on your spouse’s vehicle is more than 12 years old, it should no longer be appearing on his credit reports.
 I will discuss these issues below in more detail, but the bottom line is that your husband can be sued for this debt, but he has an affirmative defense he can raise to dismiss the case.
 That makes a lawsuit possible legally, but unlikely.
 Under the FCRA, the debt should not appear on his credit reports.
 Consider sending a cease communication letter to the collector, which will stop the phone calls.

-Just because a statute of limitations has passed does not mean a creditor may not collect a debt, except in Wisconsin.
-The passing of a statute of limitations gives a defendant in a lawsuit an affirmative defense, and nothing more.
-See Statute of Limitations to learn more.
+Just because a statute of limitations has passed does not mean an original creditor may not collect a debt, except in Wisconsin and Mississippi.
+The passing of a statute of limitations gives a defendant an affirmative defense, and nothing more.
+See the Bills.com article Statute of Limitations to learn more.

 Pull your credit report and carefully review the accounts in question to make sure that no unauthorized changes have been made.
 If you find any suspicious information on your credit report (for example, if this old debt has reappeared on your credit report under a different name) dispute the listings with the credit bureaus.
-See the Federal Trade Commission document FTC Facts for Consumers: How to Dispute Credit Report Errors for more information.
-To find out more about credit, credit scoring, and credit reports, I encourage you to visit the Bills.com Credit Resources page.
+Visit the Bills.com credit resources page to learn more about credit, credit scoring, and credit reports.

 For further information regarding options available to consumers struggling with debt, I invite you to visit the Bills.com Debt Help page.
 I hope the information I provided will help you Find.
 Learn.
 Save.